egeloen/IvoryGoogleMapBundle/Resources/doc/usage/services/geocoder.md

 Geometry contains the following information:

    - location which is an ``Ivory\GoogleMapBundle\Model\Base\Coordinate``.
    - location type stores additional data about the specified location.
-The available possibilites are describes by the ``Ivory\GoogleMapBundle\Model\Services\GeocoderLocationType`` constants.
+The available possibilites are describes by the ``Ivory\GoogleMapBundle\Model\Services\Geocoding\GeocoderLocationType`` constants.
    - viewport which contains the recommended viewport for displaying the returned result, specified as ``Ivory\GoogleMapBundle\Model\Base\Bound``.
    - bounds (optionally returned) which stores the bounding box which can fully contain the returned result, specified as ``Ivory\GoogleMapBundle\Model\Base\Bound``.
 Note that these bounds may not match the recommended viewport.